 show upgrade status.

-- Go to the leader site to disable GSLB maintenance mode via the CLI command
+- If the maintenance mode is used as the pre-upgrade step, disable GSLB maintenance mode on the leader site via the CLI command

-gslb no maintenancemodeso that the newly upgraded remote site can build its runtime states from the rest of the GSLB ecosystem.
+gslb no maintenancemode.
+After performing this step, the newly upgraded remote site can build its runtime states from the rest of the GSLB ecosystem.

 - On the other hand, if ready to upgrade the next site, you may skip step 3.